Core Web Vitals: Cumulative Layout Shift – What It Is and How to Improve It for SEO

 How Is Cumulative Layout Shift (CLS) Measured?

-CLS is measured by the total of all individual layout shift scores for every unexpected layout shift that occurs during the entire lifespan of the page.
+CLS is measured by the total of all individual layout shift scores for every unexpected layout shift that occurs during a pageview’s worst “session window.”

 To calculate a layout shift score, Google multiplies the impact fraction and the distance fraction.
 I’ll break these down.